MatthieuDartiailh/bytecode/doc/api.rst

    Base class of instruction classes.

-   To replace the operation name and the argument, the :meth:`set` method must be used instead of than modifying the :attr:`name` attribute and then the :attr:`arg` attribute.
+   To replace the operation name and the argument, the :meth:`set` method must be used instead of modifying the :attr:`name` attribute and then the :attr:`arg` attribute.
 Otherwise, an exception is be raised if the previous operation requires an argument and the new operation has no argument (or the opposite).